Approved December 2019

-The annual TIP approval process includes a 30-day public comment period on the draft document.
+The projects in the TIP are updated on an ongoing basis with changes presented for review and approval at CUUATS Technical and Policy Committee meetings, which are open to the public.
+The full TIP documentation is updated every three years and the approval process includes a 30-day public comment period on the draft document.
 The draft TIP is available on the CUUATS website and hard copies could be made available at public locations, including public libraries and transit hubs, upon request.
 CUUATS staff announces the comment period on the website, in a flier directly mailed to all CUUATS mailing list recipients, and in legal and retail advertisements in the local newspaper.
 Any comments received during that time are communicated to CUUATS Technical and Policy members, who can request changes to the document based on the comments received before it becomes final.
 Interested parties also have the opportunity to comment on the document at CUUATS Technical and Policy Committee meetings.

 The UTWP is a federally mandated document, updated every year, that identifies the annual transportation planning activities that are to be undertaken in the urbanized area in support of the goals, objectives, and recommendations established in the LRTP.
 It includes the CUUATS annual budget as well as an outline of the activities that will be conducted by CUUATS staff in the upcoming fiscal year.
 The UTWP does not require a public comment period, however the draft UTWP document is posted on the CUUATS website before it is approved by the CUUATS Technical and Policy Committees.
 Interested parties may comment on the document at CUUATS Technical and Policy Committee meetings before the document is approved.